J-1 Visa Electrical Engineering Technician Jobs

 Align your credentials with SOC requirements

 Map your electrical engineering technician qualifications to the O*NET occupation profile before applying.
-Designated sponsors review your education and field-specific experience to confirm your training plan qualifies under J-1 program criteria.
+Designated sponsors review your education and field-specific experience to confirm your training plan qualifies under J-1 visa program criteria.

 Distinguish Intern from Trainee eligibility early